tributech-solutions/tributech-enrollment/README.md

 Documentation
 ==============================
-The scripts are used in the Enrollment Process before any data can be submitted from a [Tributech Agent](https://docs.tributech.io/tributech_agent/overview) to a [Tributech Node](https://docs.tributech.io/tributech_node/overview) instance.
-In Order to create a request for the registration of an [Tributech Agent](https://docs.tributech.io/tributech_agent/overview), we need to make sure [Tributech Node](https://docs.tributech.io/tributech_node/overview) is running and accessible from the environment where the script is executed.
-After the successful execution of the Script the [Tributech Agent](https://docs.tributech.io/tributech_agent/overview) can be approved by a [Tributech Node](https://docs.tributech.io/tributech_node/overview) User.
+The scripts are used in the Enrollment Process before any data can be submitted by a [Tributech Agent](https://docs.tributech.io/tributech_agent/overview) to a [Tributech Node](https://docs.tributech.io/tributech_node/overview) instance.
+In order to create a request for the registration of an [Tributech Agent](https://docs.tributech.io/tributech_agent/overview), we need to make sure [Tributech Node](https://docs.tributech.io/tributech_node/overview) is running and accessible from the environment where the script is executed.
+After the successful execution of the script the [Tributech Agent](https://docs.tributech.io/tributech_agent/overview) can be approved by a [Tributech Node](https://docs.tributech.io/tributech_node/overview) user.
 Following the approval, the [Tributech Agent](https://docs.tributech.io/tributech_agent/overview) will be able to send data to [Tributech Node](https://docs.tributech.io/tributech_node/overview).

 README Files
 ------------